 \subsection{Previous work}

 Ruth, in his Ph.D. thesis, proves the upper bound in Theorem \ref{main thm: over Q}(1) for the special sub-family where $n \not\equiv \pm 1\pmod{9}$ and $n$ is not just cubefree, but squarefree \cite[Theorem 1.1.5]{RuthThesis}.
-For such $n$, it happens that $\Sel_2^\un(F_n/\Q) = \Sel_2(E_n)$, where $E_n$ is the elliptic curve $y^2 = x^3 +n$.
-This allows Ruth to avoid the subtle issue of parameterizing elements of $\Sel_2^\un(F_n/\Q)$ for all $n$, which is intimately tied to our notion of Hecke reciprocity.
+For such $n$, the element $\sqrt[3]{n}$ is a monogenizer, allowing Ruth to sidestep the subtle issue of parameterizing elements of $\Sel_2^\un(F_n/\Q)$ for all $n$, which is intimately tied to our notion of Hecke reciprocity.
+In the language of spin structures, Ruth considers the subfamily of pure cubic fields which are gyroscopic in two different ways.
+Interestingly, the additional spin structure does not boost the average size of the $2$-torsion further; evidently what matters is the {\it existence} of a family-wide spin structure, not the number of such spin structures.
 Note that Ruth's subfamily has density $0$ when the $F_n$ are ordered by discriminant, but has positive density when the $F_n$ are ordered by $n$.

 For more speculation on the proportions proven in Theorem \ref{main thm: over Q}, see \cite[\S4-6]{CohenMartinet94}.
 Note that \S\ref{subsec: Gamma extension heuristics intro} provides an answer to Problem 6.1 and Question 6.2 of {\it loc.\ cit}.
 In \cite{CohenMartinet87}, they remark that when the fields $F_n = \Q(\sqrt[3]{n})$ are ordered by discriminant instead of by $n$, the data for $\Cl_{F_n}[2]$ (for all $n$) matches better with the Cohen--Martinet distribution for general $S_3$-cubic fields.
 It seems more likely to us that this is because the ratio of tame fields to wild fields is $8/3$ in the large discriminant limit, and moreover there is a large second order term that makes this disparity more pronounced for small discriminants.
 This follows from \cite[Theorem 8]{BhargavaShnidman14}, which divides the family of pure cubic fields into two subfamilies based on the ``shape'' of $\O_{F_n}$, and these two subfamilies happen to exactly be the subfamilies $\mathcal{F}_{\mu_3}^1$ and $\mathcal{F}_{\mu_3}^2$.
-The division of pure cubic fields into ``type I'' and ``type II'' in fact goes back to Dedekind, who observed in \cite{Dedekind1900} that $\O_{F_n}$ takes on a different algebraic form, depending on whether $F_n$ is tamely or wildly ramified at $3$.
+The division of pure cubic fields into ``type I'' and ``type II'' in fact goes back to Dedekind, who observed in \cite{Dedekind1900} that $\O_{F_n}$ takes on a different algebraic form, depending on whether $F_n$ is wildly or tamely ramified at $3$.